 Appointments can be made by phoning the Disability & Wellbeing Service on 0141 548 3402, Monday – Friday 9am – 4pm.

 If you prefer you can also e-mail us (firstname.lastname@example.org) to ask about making an appointment.

 Mental Health & Wellbeing Appointments

-If you think you would like to engage with our team for emotional, mental health or wellbeing issues, please email our service at email@example.com to request an appointment.
+Students with concerns about their mental health or wellbeing can access initial support and advice from our Early Intervention Counselling Team.
+Referrals can be made by emailing the Disability & Wellbeing Service email@example.com.
 We will ask you to complete a short referral form which will enable us to arrange an appropriate appointment for you.
 We are working remotely and e-mails will be picked up during office hours, Monday – Friday 9am – 5pm.

 The Disability and Wellbeing Service would strongly encourage you to contact your GP urgently should you consider yourself to be at risk, or require medical treatment.

 If you feel that you need help now, please contact your GP.
 Your GP can provide further assessment of your symptoms, discuss treatment options and refer you onto Specialist Services.
 If your GP is closed, their answerphone will direct you to the appropriate support service, or you can call NHS 24 on 111.

 If it is an emergency situation, the following Emergency Services are available:

 - Campus Security via calling 0141 548 2222.

 - Accident & Emergency Service nearest to the University is the Glasgow Royal Infirmary in Castle Street, Glasgow G4.